Northern Lapland Region

 Area: 614 sq. km.
 Established in 1991.

 The area is managed by Metsähallitus.

 Pulju Wilderness Area is known for its large mires and its numerous hills and fells.
 It is a perfect destination for experienced trekkers.
 During late summer the area's abundant cloudberry crop attracts day trip visitors to its mires.
 A rather large road runs through the centre of the wilderness area so it is a very convenient and easy-to-reach target for those cloudberry pickers with orienteering skills.
 A road and snowmobile track run through the area from the village of Nunnanen to the village of Pulju.

 Pulju Wilderness Area is surrounded by several protected areas.
 Lemmenjoki National Park lies to its east and Pöyrisjärvi Wilderness Area to its northwest.
-The northern boundary of the wilderness area follows the Finnish-Norwegian border. Øvre Anarjohka National Park (www.dirnat.no) is on the Norwegian side of the border.
+The northern boundary of the wilderness area follows the Finnish-Norwegian border. Øvre Anarjohka National Park (www.miljodirektoratet.no, in Norwegian) is on the Norwegian side of the border.